-We must remember that when we offer windows to our clients, we must first of all meet their needs.
+We must remember that when we offer windows to our clients, firstly, we have to meet all of their needs.

-If the basic need indicates that in the historic district it is absolutely necessary to use casement windows – typical for local architecture – it is not allowed to discuss.
+If the fundamental requirement indicates that in a historic district it is absolutely necessary to use casement windows – typical of local architecture, there’s no discussion.
 We can only meet customer expectations and offer casement windows.

 First and foremost, when presenting an offer, we have to remember about needs of our clients.